yuko1101/enka-network-api/README.md

 // Change the directory to store cache data.
 // Default directory is **/enka-network-api/cache.
-// Re-fetching contents may be required, if you update
-// enka-network-api with the cache directory in it. const enka = new EnkaClient();
+const enka = new EnkaClient();
 enka.cachedAssetsManager.cacheDirectoryPath = "./cache";
 enka.cachedAssetsManager.cacheDirectorySetup();